 Overall, sales trends are skewing toward eCommerce and the digital world.
 Along with the jobs mentioned here, telecommunications services, outsourcing equipment, and digital media distribution tools are fast-growing industries that show no sign of slowing in the coming years.
 But if you’re still a fan of a face-to-face connection and handshake, there are avenues to explore, such as medical devices, or real estate.

 If you are of a more independent and entrepreneurial mindset, you might choose to become a consultant, by developing relationships with various companies, and working on a freelance basis.
 This carries more risks, but, depending on your experience, can net you a higher profit.
 If you have familiarity with highly specialized fields, either tech or medical, you will find you can more quickly gain a reputation.

 Do You Have What It to Succeed in Sales?

 To help you decide whether or not sales is the right direction for you to take, below is a quick checklist of skills and traits.
 You can go over it yourself, or ask someone close to you to do this for you.

 So if you want to become a selling machine, you:

 If you’re a natural-born sales talent, or you’re interested in marketing and sales, it can sometimes feel like you’re doomed to a life in the boardroom.
 But new sales positions are all about being dynamic and flexible.
-If you have the talent, and the patience to keep expanding your skill set, there are plenty of great, high-paying sales jobs with easily-transferable skills just waiting to help you boost your career or your business.
+If you have the talent, and the patience to keep expanding your skillset, there are plenty of great, high-paying sales jobs with ease -transferable skills just waiting to help you boost your career or your business.

 If you’re looking for the next big move in your career, these tips should help you get started for a successful career in sales.